About 6 months before the COVID-19 pandemic hit, I landed a job writing about scientific breathwork.

 Back in London, I decided to deepen my practice by learning Vedic meditation.

-All that was 10 years ago.
-In the last decade, I’ve moved to the countryside in Devon, where I’ve been working as a content writer.
-Though I still perform too.
+All that was more than 10 years ago.
+In the last decade, I’ve moved to the countryside in Devon, where I’ve been working as a content and copywriter.
+I still perform too.
 I meditate twice a day and keep up my yoga practice.

 And I have built a solid portfolio of regular content clients.